The Courage To Be Disliked reveals the good life is closer than we think – but getting there may mean turning common wisdom on its head.

 “In other words, in order to fulfil the goal of shouting, you created the emotion of anger.”

 Depending on where you stand (or your personal experience) reading and realising this may be a watershed moment, or downright insulting.
-Either way, it’s the core theme of the book: whether you think the world is a bad place, or see yourself as a casualty of bad experience, you can change the world you’ve created at any time.
+Either way, it’s the core theme of the book.
+You may see yourself as a casualty of your bad experiences but, the authors write, you can change your world.

 The Courage To Be Disliked is written in the form of a conversation (a bit like the dialogues Plato used).
 This is an effective way to make tricky concepts more digestible, though the chat can seem stilted at times.